Aventon Sinch Step-Through Review

 Portability

 This metric sees the Sinch fall back in the overall ranking.
 It weighs 67 pounds and 13 ounces.
 It is also the largest of all the models we tested in its folded size, measuring 46 (L) x 28 (W) x 30 (H) inches.
-This all makes this model slightly more difficult to lift into the back of an SUV or carry up steps.
-Considering that folding e-bikes are favored for their portability, this is a downside of the Aventon.
-Still, it will fit in more places that a non-folding model will not, and it has a few features that improve its portability.
+These factors all make this model slightly more difficult to lift into the back of an SUV or carry up steps.
+Since folding e-bikes are favored for their portability, this is a downside of the Aventon.
+Still, it will fit in more places than a non-folding model will not, and it has a few features that improve its portability.

 This bike folds up like most other models in this category, utilizing quick-release levers.
-The pedals do fold upward, saving some packed width.
-The suspension fork, 4-inch wide tires, and beefy frame just give it more girth than others tested.
+The pedals also fold upward, saving some packed width.
+The suspension fork, 4-inch wide tires, and sturdy frame give it more girth than others tested.
 We appreciate the metal bottom bracket bar that keeps this bike upright when folded.
 You can also remove the battery to make this bike a few pounds lighter.
-We recommend using some kind of strap to keep it in its folded position; otherwise, it may be prone to unfold.
+We recommend using a strap to keep it folded; otherwise, it may be prone to unfold.

 User Interface

 Great controls and an impressive display make user-friendliness and the interface a high point for the Aventon Sinch.
-The display has an elevated design, and the addition of mobile app compatibility makes it super easy to change settings over using the on-bike controls.
+The display has an elevated design, and the addition of mobile app compatibility makes it super easy to change settings.

-The bike's control unit is located on the left-hand side of the handlebar.
-The throttle is immediately next to the left grip and easy to reach and press with the left thumb.
+The bike's control unit is on the left-hand side of the handlebar.
+The throttle is immediately next to the left grip and is easy to reach and press with the left thumb.
 Just to the right is a small unit with five single-function buttons.
 The power button and the + and - buttons have very self-explanatory functions, and the additional buttons allow for engaging walk mode, while the info button changes two data fields on the lower part of the screen.
-Trip distance, odometer, average and max speed, trip time, and calories burned can be toggled through on the display using the control.
+Trip distance, odometer, average and max speed, trip time, and calories burned can be toggled between on the display.
 For a feel-good vibe for riding your bike instead of driving a combustion engine automobile, you can even see the estimated trip carbon dioxide reduction and trip trees saved, as well as summations of CO2 reduced and trees saved over time.

-We like the display on this bike, with a dark background and white numbers and letters in the main field, and the two data fields in white.
+We like the display on this bike, with a dark background, white numbers and letters in the main field, and the two data fields in white.
 The screen has some colors, too, in the battery graphic and a few other blue letters.
 The important information, such as current speed and assist level, are in large numbers that are relatively easy to read.
 However, some of the other info is small and may be challenging to view in bright light or for individuals living with vision impairments to read.
-Battery life is at the top of the screen shown as both a graphic with 5 bars that turn off as it gets depleted and also as a percentage, which should actually provide a more accurate battery life reading.
+Battery life is at the top of the screen, shown as a graphic with 5 bars that turn off as it depletes and as a percentage, which should provide a more accurate battery life reading.

 Aventon bikes stand out for their app compatibility, using their proprietary Aventon app.
-Through your phone, you can change settings like speed units, screen brightness, speed limit, and more.
-It also has the ability to record and track rides, and share pictures and stories with the Aventon community, should you want to do so.
+You can change settings like speed units, screen brightness, speed limit, and more through your phone.
+It can also record and track rides and share pictures and stories with the Aventon community, should you want to do so.
 Even without the social media aspect, the app is a nice addition that most models in this category lack.

 The streamlined, integrated battery helps this bike's visual appeal, but it's still removable.
 A keyhole on the upper left side of the frame allows you to unlock the battery and pull it up and out of the slot it rests in.
 Charging the battery can be done on or off the bike, and the charging port has a rubber cover to ward off dirt and moisture.